Kelvinlby/open-crafter-engine/README.md

 ### POST `/v1/chat/completions`

 Generate a response for the given conversation.

-Context is managed server-side, so only the current turn needs to be provided.
+> **Note:** LLM inference is not yet implemented.
+This endpoint currently returns a placeholder response regardless of the input.

 **Request:**
 ```json